swamidiksha716-tech/linux--server-setup/README.md

 - Different users can access the same server
 - If SSH service stops, remote access fails
 - Restarting SSH service restores access

+## Day 8 – Environment Variables

+### Goal
+Learn what environment variables are and how to use them.

+### What I Did
+- Created a variable:
+  MY_CITY=kanina

+- Checked the value:
+  echo $MY_CITY

+- Made it permanent using:
+  nano ~/.bashrc

+- Added this line:
+  export MY_CITY="kanina"

+- Applied changes:
+  source ~/.bashrc

+- Removed and added the variable again to practice

+### What I Learned
+- Variable = name that stores a value
+- Use `$` to see value (echo $MY_CITY)
+- `.bashrc` is used to save variables permanently
+- `source ~/.bashrc` applies changes
+- Small mistakes in `.bashrc` can cause errors